Risks and hazards associated with hay storage include falling bales and spontaneous combustion, which is why safe hay storage is so important.

 Authorised, trained personnel only

-Ensure that your workers are correctly trained and supervised when working with hay and that only authorised people have access to the storage site and machinery – no children should have access at any stage.
+Ensure that your workers are correctly trained and supervised when working with hay and that only authorised people have access to the storage site and machinery.
+No children should have access to hay storage areas at any stage.

-Use clearly marked exclusion zones to keep bystanders safe – especially when loading and unloading the shed.
+Use clearly marked exclusion zones to keep bystanders safe.
+This is especially important when loading and unloading the shed.

 While a shed can be built near a power line if it satisfies requirements, operating machinery like telehandlers near powerlines is a significant safety risk and should be managed accordingly.